shannona/newwebsite/_pages/mission.md

 ## Our Purpose

 RWOT reboots the classic model of a decentralized web of trust through organized collaborative gatherings.
-It consists of virtual salons and in-person design workshops focused on the creation of the next generation of decentralized web-of-trust based identity systems.
+These include both virtual salons and in-person design workshops, all focused on the creation of the next generation of decentralized web-of-trust based identity systems.
 These events are about germinating new ideas and producing finalized content that presents those ideas to the larger community.

 * Virtual salons crowdsource inspiration and deliver statements.
-* Design workshops produce at least five white papers (or programs or other outputs) on topics decided by the group to have the greatest impact on the future.
+* Design workshops produce at least five white papers (or applications or other outputs) on topics decided by the group to have the greatest impact on the future.

 RWOT has published foundational work on Blockcerts, DIDs, the BTCR DID Method, self-sovereign identity, and Verifiable Credentials.